 Another Off-Grid exercise: Field Day 2015

 Above: The Off Grid CW station consisted of military transmitter receiver AN/GRC-109 and a TRC-77 Transceiver, both about 10 watts output to a simple wire antenna.
 Lots of contacts all over the west coast with this “bullet proof” station powered by a garden tractor battery (solar panel in stand by).

 Or sometimes doing mundane things – like running a community Sand Bag station for residents to use in diverting rain runoff.

-The usual California disasters, earthquakes, wild land fires, voting for idiots, floods, riots, mudslides etc….
+The usual California disasters, earthquakes, wild land fires, floods, riots, mudslides etc….